Nicholas Metropolis: Monte Carlo method

 At Los Alamos in the late 1940s and early 1950s a group of researchers led by Metropolis, including John von Neumann and Stanislaw Ulam, developed the Monte Carlo method.
 This is a class of computational approaches that rely on repeated random sampling to compute their results, named in reference to Ulam's relative's love for the casinos of Monte Carlo.
 Metropolis was deeply involved in the very first use of the Monte Carlo method, rewiring the ENIAC computer to perform simulations of a nuclear core in 1948.
-In 1953 Metropolis co-authored the first paper on a technique that was central to the method now known as simulated annealing.
-This landmark paper showed the first numerical simulations of a liquid.
-The algorithm for generating samples from the Boltzmann distribution was later generalized by W.K.
-Hastings to become the Metropolis–Hastings algorithm.
+In 1953 Metropolis was credited as a co-author of a paper entitled Equation of State Calculations by Fast Computing Machines.
+This landmark paper showed the first numerical simulations of a liquid and introduced a new Monte Carlo computational method for doing so.